 The only real issue for me that I have identified so far is that while I’ve managed to survive working from home in the pandemic so far despite not setting an alarm clock on most days, this has to probably change.
 Our team’s morning meeting is at 9:00 am, even though work officially starts at 8:00 (suimmer hours) or 8:30 (winter hours), and usually it’s been good enough as long as I make it on by 8:45 am or so to look at my daily assigned tickets (sometimes they even arrive as late as 8:55 am) to see if anything has to be brought to the morning roundtable.
 However, as the one dealing out the tickets now, I have to (and want to) be on top of the queue and dole them out a bit earlier, which means I have to be ready to actually go at around 8:00 to 8:15 am, at least until the queue dies down a bit.
 And even after that, there is always value in being on top of the queue and understanding what is in it and thus how to best dole out the day’s work.
 To do this, things like a ticket difficulty ranking system are probably needed.

-This is apparently also something Jeremy tried though, and it quickly got out of hand really quickly, taking forever to do each day, which is why he defaulted to a simpler system of first in, first out.
+This is apparently also something the previous queue monitor tried though, and it quickly got out of hand really quickly, taking forever to do each day, which is why he defaulted to a simpler system of first in, first out.
 That also comes with its own set of issues though, which is why I think they’re looking to me to do the queue, especially during this heavy time, because I’m known for being good with numbers and optimization.
 I think, maybe.
-And, forewarned by the recounting of his experience, I am likely going to be extra wary of how long this is taking and find a process that doesn’t take hours each day to do.
+And, forewarned by the previous queue monitor’s recounting of his experience, I am likely going to be extra wary of how long this is taking and find a process that doesn’t take hours each day to do.

 So that I don’t look bad in the eyes of future audiences, I should also note that a large reason that my morning start time is so variable is not because I wake up late, as I generally have no issues waking up normally, around or before 8:00 am, occasionally as late as 8:30 am, even without an alarm clock.
-I have slept in past 9:00 am maybe 5 times in the past 7-10 years or so, generally only when I stayed up really, really late (3:00 am or beyond) and yet didn’t use the alarm clock the next day.
+My circadian rhythm is pretty good, I have slept in past 9:00 am maybe 5 times in the past 7-10 years or so, generally only when I stayed up really, really late on a night (3:00 am or beyond) and yet didn’t use the alarm clock the next day.
 Even then, it’s usually just slightly past 9:00 am before my brain kicks me out of bed.
 Sleeping in is just not something I’ve been wired to do since my mid- to late-20s otherwise, not even on weekends, holidays or vacation.

 Instead, the reason I am occasionally somewhat late for work is because of my dream diary!
 The longer entries in that thing sometimes take upwards of 30 minutes to write, especially if I’m poring over hastily-scribbled notes in my physical notepad, trying to figure out what the heck “5342 over inventory” means, and that plus the rest of my morning routine can easily push me past 8:30 am.